hmasuai/dwn-tool/README.md

 ## Guide to use
 ### Pre-Installation
 #### MacOS
-Have <a href="https://brew.sh/">homebrew</a> installed and then install python3 and zsh In the terminal do `brew install python3`, `brew install zsh`, `brew install yt-dlp`, and then `brew install ffmpeg` Check out <a href="https://hmasusi-online.neocities.org/CD_Guide">my website</a> for some additonal discussion of this process!
+Have <a href="https://brew.sh/">homebrew</a> installed and then install python3, zsh, yt-dlp, and ffmpeg.
+In the terminal do `brew install python3`, `brew install zsh`, `brew install yt-dlp`, and then `brew install ffmpeg` Check out <a href="https://hmasusi-online.neocities.org/CD_Guide">my website</a> for some additonal discussion of this process!
 Let me know if theres any errors!!
 You might have to set up an environmental variable for python.